Thrive at Gateways

 To read more about our results please click here.

-Students are encouraged to immerse themselves fully in Gateways life through the vast array of extra-curricular activities on offer.
-These run before, during and after school hours and include a wide range of opportunities including sports, dance, karate, Combined Caded Force and Ultimate Frisbee.
+Pupils are encouraged to immerse themselves fully in Gateways life through the vast array of extra-curricular activities on offer.
+These run before, during and after school hours and include a wide range of opportunities including sports, dance, karate, Combined Cadet Force, D of E and Ultimate Frisbee.